dreamcatcher072014/restaurant-franchise-elt-pipeline/README.md

 # Project Background
-This is an example ELT pipeline that was adapted from an actual restaraunt franchise company.
+This a batch driven ELT pipeline adapted from a real-life client project for restaurant franchise company.

 The motivation for this pipeline originated with the company's need for processing large quantities of sales information, at scale, in support of their initiatives to open up dozens of new locations throughout their target region.

 The goal was to have access to continuous and accurate metrics on daily restaurants sales in order to inform short and long term business strategy.

-The pipeline uses a batch processing architecture with daily scheduled updates and is designed to run on AWS.
+The pipeline uses a batch processing architecture with daily scheduled updates.
+Due to client restrictions on available technology, it is designed to run exclusively on AWS.

+Feel free to use this project as is or adapt it to your needs.
+Use it freely for personal or commercial applications.

 # Required Metrics
 The company defined the following key metrics, listed in priority order, the pipeline needs to support in order to inform key business decisions.